-A few years ago, I did some research about the benefits of chamomile and since then I have always had this herb in my kitchen.
+A few years ago, I did some research about the benefits of chamomile.
+Since then, I have always had this herb in my kitchen.

-Despite being a sweet-smelling plant, chamomile is a strong healing plant that can help you get through many bad nights.
+Despite being a sweet-smelling plant, chamomile is a potent healing plant.
+It can help you get through many restless nights.

 My experience in growing chamomile has been especially valuable.
-This was the first herb I grew for its flowers, so I had to do things a bit differently, especially when it was time for harvesting.
+Chamomile was the first herb I grew for its flowers.
+So I had to do things a bit differently—especially when it was time for harvesting.

-Things were somewhat tricky at first because my initial estimation of the yield was completely wrong, but with a little bit of practice, I could grow an adequate amount of chamomile flowers every time.
+Things were somewhat tricky at first because my initial estimation of the yield was utterly wrong.
+But with a little bit of practice, I could grow an decent amount of chamomile flowers every time.

-Broadly speaking, harvesting chamomile is very simple, and I’m going to discuss in this article all aspects of this process.
+In general, harvesting chamomile is very simple.
+And I’m going to discuss all aspects of this process in this article.

 The Best Time to Harvest Chamomile

-Knowing when to harvest your chamomile is the most important principle in this activity because you need to obtain the most flavorful flowers to enjoy chamomile’s real benefits and taste.
+Knowing when to harvest your chamomile is the key to this activity.
+You must have the most flavorful flowers to enjoy chamomile’s natural benefits and taste.

-Chamomile’s oil composition differs during different stages of its development.
-For example, if you harvest chamomile too early, you would most likely get bland flowers that have a very low amount of essential oil, which don’t have the benefits of fully grown chamomile.
+Chamomile’s oil composition differs during the various stages of its development.
+For example, if you harvest chamomile too early, you will likely get bland flowers.
+They will have a meager amount of essential oil.
+And the oil won’t have the benefits of mature chamomile.

-In the same manner, overly grown chamomile flowers are dried up and withered, which means they’re decomposing and no longer have the same amount of oil as before.
+In the same way, overgrown chamomile flowers dry up and wither.
+They’re decomposing and no longer have the same amount of oil as before.

-Ideally, you want to harvest chamomile when the whole bud has bloomed and the petals have taken their straight position.
-Petals should also grow wide enough to fill all the gaps between each other.
+There is an ideal time to harvest your chamomile.
+You’ll want to do it when the whole bud has bloomed, and the petals have taken their straight position.
+Petals should also grow wide enough to fill all the gaps.

-When you find that some of your chamomile flowers have bloomed while others still haven’t, give your plants a few more days, and most of the buds will blossom.
+Sometimes you’ll find some of your chamomile flowers have bloomed while others still haven’t.
+Don’t worry!
+Give your plants a few more days, and most of the buds will blossom.

-In case the petals start to curl backward, it means you’re running out of time, and you should harvest your chamomile before it’s too late!
+You might see the petals start to curl backward.
+That means you’re running out of time.
+You should harvest your chamomile before it’s too late!

-Picking chamomile should be done in the middle of the day.
-In the early morning or late in the evening, moisture (dew) would be covering your flowers, which makes them vulnerable to mold.
+Always pick your chamomile in the middle of the day.
+The early morning or late evening creates moisture (dew) that will cover your flowers.
+The water makes them vulnerable to mold.

-If you’re growing the plant indoors, you can harvest it year-round as long as you’re serving its needs and regulating its growing conditions properly.
+If you’re growing the plant indoors, you can harvest it year-round.
+But you must serve its needs and regulate its growing conditions responsibly.

 How to Harvest Chamomile

-Harvesting chamomile is so easy and can be done in several ways.
+Harvesting chamomile is extremely easy, and you can do it in several ways.
 Traditional pinching by hand is one way of doing it, but there’s a more effective way.

-Simply put a group of flowers between two of your fingers, as if you’re using your hand like a rake, and gently pull them off.
-This minimizes the time it takes for you to harvest the whole plant.
+Put a bunch of flowers between two of your fingers, as if you’re using your hand like a rake, and gently pull them off.
+This strategy minimizes the time it takes for you to harvest the whole plant.

-Also, that way you don’t create undesirable cuts in the stem, which may make the plant more vulnerable to diseases.
+This way, you don’t create undesirable cuts to the stem.
+Cuts could cause the plant to be more vulnerable to diseases.

-You can also take off part of the stem with the flowers, which keeps your harvest from falling apart easily.
+You can also take off part of the stem with the flowers, which keeps your harvest from quickly falling apart.
 In this case, you should use sharp pruning scissors.

-When you harvest your chamomile, inspect the flowers for bugs, and if you find any, shake the flowers gently to get rid of them.
+When you harvest your chamomile, inspect the flowers for bugs.
+If you find any, gently shake the flowers to get rid of them.

-The amount of chamomile you’ll have after harvesting largely depends on the species you’re growing.
+Your chamomile yield after the harvest largely depends on the species you’re growing.

-German chamomile is known to produce the greatest number of flowers during its growing season.
-On the other hand, Roman chamomile is a slow-growing plant that produces fewer flowers than German chamomile.
+German chamomile produces a tremendous amount of flowers during its growing season.
+On the flip side, Roman chamomile is a slow-growing plant.
+It produces far fewer flowers than German chamomile.

 What to do with Your Harvested Chamomile?

 Some of my friends like to prepare their tea from fresh chamomile flowers and mashed apples.
-Honestly, I am not a fan of apples in tea, so that’s why I prepare my tea from fresh chamomile only.
+Honestly, I am not a fan of apples in tea, so I only prepare my tea from fresh chamomile.

-If your chamomile plants are well grown, after each harvest, you’ll end up with a great number of flowers that you can’t consume in one day.
-That’s why proper storage is important.
+Let’s say your chamomile plants are well grown.
+After each harvest, you’ll have a sizeable amount of flowers you can’t possibly consume in one day.
+This is why proper storage is essential.

-You can keep a certain quantity of your chamomile flowers aside for fresh usage as long as their storage allows you to.
+Feel free to keep a certain quantity of your chamomile flowers aside for fresh usage.

-The flowers would start to wilt after a few days, so you should hurry in consuming them.
+The flowers will start to wilt after a few days, so you should hurry to consume them.

-Another effective way of storing fresh chamomile, which only works with flowers that have part of the stem attached to them, is by immersing them in a glass of water and storing them in the fridge.
+There’s another effective way of storing fresh chamomile—but it only works with flowers with part of the stem still attached.
+Immerse them in a glass of water and store them in the fridge!

 Drying is the most popular way of storing chamomile because it doesn’t lose its flavor in the process.

-Drying chamomile is an effortless but delicate activity.
-After all, you don’t want to end up with rotten flowers or tasteless ones.
+Drying chamomile is an effortless-but-delicate activity.
+After all, you don’t want to end up with rotten or tasteless flowers.